Tpj-root/isro/Quiz_Assessment.md

 d.Air-borne dust

-c.
+Ans: c.
 Fine powdery upper layer of surface

 How many designated Lunar analogue sites does India have?